abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 we’re doing.

 It is important to develop the ability of attending to and following through on our resolutions.
-That’s because, after setting our resolve concerning some activity, we often find ourselves experiencing restlessness or boredom when actually engaged in that activity—whether it’s meditation or some mundane task.
+That’s because, after setting a resolution with a particular some activity, we often find ourselves experiencing restlessness or boredom when actually engaged in that activity—whether it’s meditation or some mundane task.
 When that happens, we end up replacing what we’re doing with something else, and the cycle begins